 I work.

 You work.

 He/She/It works.

 We work.

 You work.

+You work.

+You work.

+You work.

+You work.

 They work.

-I don't work.
-You don't work.
-He/She/It doesn't work.
-We don't work.
-You don't work.
 They don't work.

+They don't work.

-- We use the present simple for things that are generally true or that habitually happen. - 3B present simple ?
+We use the present simple for things that are generally true or that habitually happen.